CCRI-Cyberknights/page/README.md

 - Branding & Aesthetics: The design should be visually appealing and modern, using the club's branding as a guide.
 The current dark theme and use of Tailwind CSS align with this requirement.
 - Call-to-Action: Each page should have a clear call-to-action, whether it's to sign up for the club, get more information, or follow a set of instructions.

+#### Branding & Messaging

+The site mirrors the business card’s concise messaging.
+A banner and home section highlight the three-word tagline:

+- Excitement
+- Opportunity
+- Belonging

+Use these words as copy anchors across pages.
+Primary accents use CCRI green (`#00703d` / `#22c55e`) for buttons and highlights.

 ### 3. Development & Maintenance

 - Version Control: The project will live in a public GitHub repository.
 This will serve as a single source of truth for the club's web content and allow for collaborative development.